technion046195/technion_046195_2020_spring/_workshops/workshop_04/workshop_04.md

 ![png](output_47_1.png)

-As the same as got without the validation-split, the optimal $K$ is 12.
+As the same as got without the validation-split, the optimal $$K$$ is 12.
 In this case, the amount of data is large, and the apparent overfit seems to be small.
 In general, it will usually be hard to tell if our dataset is large enough, and how much overfit do we have in our solution.

 ```python